gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

-The data was acquired by using [rvest](https://rvest.tidyverse.org/) to scrape a website that contained the information I needed.
-I was able to iterate across each each , pulling out specific variables using CSS selectors and XPaths.
+The data was acquired by using [rvest](https://rvest.tidyverse.org/) to scrape a website that contained historical information on horse races.
+I was able to iterate across each race, pulling out specific variables using CSS selectors and XPaths.
 The dataset is for my own personal use, and I have encrypted the data that us used in this article.

-The dataset contains information on around 180,000 horse races over the period of 2011 to 2020.
+The dataset contains information on around 180,000 horse races over the period from 2011 to 2020.
 The data is in a tidy format, with each row containing information on each horse in each race.
-This information includes the name and state that the track, the date of the race, the name of the horse, jockey and trainer, the weight the horse is carrying, race length, duration, barrier position, etc.
+This information includes the name and state that the track, the date of the race, the name of the horse, jockey and trainer, the weight the horse is carrying, race length, duration, barrier position.
+Here's an random sample from the dataset:

-Most of this information won't be used, instead we'll be focusing on the following key variables:

-- *race_id* - a unique identifier for each race.
-There are multiple rows with the same *race_id*, each representing a horse that ran in that race.
-- *odds.sp* - the 'starting price', which is are the "odds prevailing on a particular horse in the on-course fixed-odds betting market at the time a race begins.".
-- *position* - the finishing position of the horse.

-For readability I won't show all of the code used, however as always the full source of this page (and the entire website) is available on [github](https://github.com/gregfoletta/articles.foletta.org).
-The dataset is downloaded, decrypted, unzipped, the loaded into the variable `hr_results`:

 ```r